|

 Americans.

-Among these Native American tribes are to be found groups
+Among Native American tribes are found groups affiliated

-affiliated with the Native American church, a sect whose principal rite is a
+with the Native American church, a sect whose principal rite is

 the sacramental bread and